 When the body is less able to fight off infections, viruses like HPV can become more active, which might trigger the development of anal cancer.
 HIV, the virus that causes AIDS, weakens the body’s immune system, as can medicines used to prevent rejection in patients with organ transplants.

 Most people know that smoking is the main cause of lung cancer.
-But few realize that the cancer-causing chemicals in tobacco smoke can travel from the lungs to the rest of the body, causing other types of cancer.
+But the cancer-causing chemicals in tobacco smoke can travel from the lungs to the rest of the body, causing other types of cancer as well.
 Smoking also seems to make the immune system less effective in fighting HPV infections.
-Many studies have noted an increased rate of anal cancer in smokers, and the effect of smoking is especially important in people with other risk factors for anal cancer.
+Many studies have noted an increased rate of anal cancer in people who smoke, and the effect of smoking is especially important in people with other risk factors for anal cancer.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.